 Prerequisites: COSME 104A.
 A continuation of Cosmetology 104A providing additional in-depth training for more advanced skin care techniques and methodologies.
 Designed to prepare the student for the California State Board of Barbering and Cosmetology examination for Esthetician licensure.
+NOTE: Students will be required to purchase a mandatory materials card from the SCC bookstore.
+The cost of the materials card and start-up materials varies.
+For current costs, please refer to the Schedule of Classes for each semester.
+1 unit requires 50 hours total; 2 units require 100 hours total; 3 units require 150 hours total; 4 units require 200 hours.
 A total of fifty lab hours per semester per unit.